paritytech/substrate/frame/contracts/COMPLEXITY.md

 ### ext_return

-This function receives a `data` buffer and `flags` asarguments.
+This function receives a `data` buffer and `flags` arguments.
 Execution of the function consists of the following steps:

 1. Loading `data` buffer from the sandbox memory (see sandboxing memory get).
 2. Storing the `u32` flags value.